Skelf-Research/zviz/docs/host-requirements.md

 ## Profile gating

 Profiles declare required host capabilities.
 The policy compiler fails closed if requirements are not met and can emit a compatibility report for degraded environments.

+## Related documents

+- `docs/enforcement-model.md` — How each host capability maps to an enforcement layer
+- `docs/profile-schema.md` — How to declare requirements in profiles
+- `docs/policy-compiler.md` — Compiler behavior when requirements are not met